catprisbrey/Rigodotify/README.md

 ###

+<p align="left">NOTE: If github downloads the file with a longer name than just "Rigoditify.zip" rename it to just the base name.

-<p align="left">A dual purpose Rigify feature set and Blender rig converter plugin.
+A dual purpose Rigify feature set and Blender rig converter plugin.
 Recently reworked to add compatibilty across all major game engine retargeters: Godot, Unity, and Unreal standards are used to make retargeters autodetect bone structure and more happily share animations across models.

 Rigs can be converted in a button press to make them game engine compatible.
 Convert the rig before parenting it to your mesh and your model will be ready for animating for games!